MundoDele Spanish Grammar

 Where to go next

-After Spanish if clauses, continue with the imperfect subjunctive and the conditional tense.
-These two forms work together in the most important hypothetical pattern: si tuviera tiempo, iría.
+After Spanish if clauses, continue with the imperfect subjunctive, the pluperfect subjunctive and the conditional tense.
+These topics explain the forms used in si tuviera tiempo, iría and si hubiera tenido tiempo, habría ido.

 If Spanish if clauses feel confusing, this lesson can help you practise si tengo, si tuviera, si fuera, si hubiera tenido, conditional results and real Spanish sentence patterns in a clear and structured way.